-Some 401(k) plans allow after-tax contributions.
-When you retire you can rollover this after-tax 401(k) money to a Roth IRA.
-This is advantageous as money in a Roth accumulates interest, dividends and capital gains that are tax-free.
+Although 401(k) plans are known for their tax-deferral benefits, some allow after-tax contributions.
+When you retire or change jobs, you can roll over this after-tax 401(k) money to a Roth IRA.
+This is advantageous, as money in a Roth accumulates interest, dividends, and capital gains that are tax-free.

-Here are some common questions about how this type of rollover works.
+There are some rules you need to follow to roll over your after-tax 401(k) funds correctly, though.
+Here are some common concerns and questions about how this type of rollover works.

 - In 2014, the IRS ruled that you can roll after-tax contributions to a 401(k) into a Roth IRA.

 - You must roll over a proportional amount of pre-tax funds along with your after-tax rollover amount.